nf-core/pixelator/docs/usage.md

 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

+## Parameters

+nf-core/pixelator can take a wide range of parameters, three of which are mandatory:

+- `--input`: the path to your samplesheet
+- `--outdir`: the directory where the `.pxl` files and the experiment summary will be saved.
+- `--technology`: the workflow to use to process your data (`proxiome_v1` or `proxiome_v2`), depending on the kit that was used to process the samples.

+Detailed documentation about each parameter can be found at [https://nf-co.re/pixelator/parameters/](https://nf-co.re/pixelator/parameters/).

 If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, you can specify these in a params file.

 Pipeline settings can be provided in a `yaml` or `json` file via `-params-file <file>`.